 Energy Star Requirement for Lease Acquisition (EISA Section 435) Table [PDF - 46 KB] Updated 10/03/2017

-GSA Green Leases/Buildings/RSF: Guiding Principle Compliant, LEED/Green Globes, Energy Star
+GSA Sustainable Leases/Buildings/RSF: Guiding Principle Compliant, LEED/Green Globes, Energy Star

 - Introduction to Energy Star 3/29/2013 - public version revised 2/18/2020 [PDF - 2 MB]

-GSA has established the Office of Federal High Performance Buildings serves as a resource and coordination point for all federal green building initiatives, including leased office and work space.
+GSA has established the Office of Federal High Performance Buildings serves as a resource and coordination point for all federal sustainability initiatives.